 Tennis Betting Advice - June 2018

-French Open: Bets of the Day – looking for the upsets at 11/1…
+French Open: Bets of the Day – Stephens the value at 25/1…

 In your Ones to Watch email today:

 Good morning and welcome to Day 8 of your French Open 2018 coverage…

 Goffin saves four match points…

 Two Belgians provided us with our only good news yesterday…